pvlib/pvlib-python/docs/sphinx/source/clearsky.rst

     In [1]: import pvlib

-    In [1]: from pvlib import clearsky, atmosphere
+    In [1]: from pvlib import clearsky, atmosphere, tmy, solarposition

     In [1]: from pvlib.location import Location